yegor256/takes/README.md

---port=1234     Tells the server to listen to TCP port 1234 --lifetime=5000 The server will die in five seconds (useful for integration testing) --refresh       Run the server in hit-refresh mode
+--port=1234     Tells the server to listen to TCP port 1234 --lifetime=5000 The server will die in five seconds (useful for integration testing) --refresh       Run the server in hit-refresh mode --daemon        Runs the server in Java daemon thread (for integration testing)
 ```

 For example: